yash-sharma1/docs-site/docs/fullnode.md

 Full node has the same RPC interface as the list here [rpc-api](api-reference/node-rpc.md)

-If you want to get extra information aboutorder book, balance changes or block fee changes from blocks, please refer to [work with full node](workwith-node.md).
+If you want to get extra information about order book, balance changes or block fee changes from blocks, please refer to [work with full node](workwith-node.md).